Newcastle and surrounds - traffic impacts

 Changed traffic conditions will be in place to progress work for the Hexham Straight Widening project.

-• Lane closures and a temporary reduced speed of 40km/h will be in place on the northbound lanes of Maitland Road, located from Old Maitland Road (east) to Old Maitland Road (west) on Wednesday 1 October and Thursday 2 October.
+• Lane closures and a temporary reduced speed of 40km/h will be in place on both northbound and southbound lanes of Maitland Road, located from Newcastle Inner City Bypass to north of Old Maitland Road on Tuesday 28 October and Wednesday 29 October.
+There will be a ‘blackout’ to traffic lights on Maitland Road, located at intersection of Newcastle Inner City Bypass and Maitland Road on Wednesday 29 October.

 A temporary speed limit of 60km/h will remain in place through the project work zone during ongoing day work, with a reduction to 40km/h during night work.